 It is important to make sure that the personal information that SportsAid holds about you is accurate and up to date.
 To this end you should let SportsAid know if any details have changed, such as your phone number, email address, home address or role and responsibilities regarding work, school or college/university.
 You can contact SportsAid as set out below.

-SportsAid has several security measures in place to protect against the loss, misuse and/or alteration of information under the charity’s control.
+SportsAid has a range of appropriate security measures in place to protect against the loss, misuse and/or alteration of information under SportsAid’s control.
 SportsAid cannot guarantee that these reasonable and thorough measures are or will remain entirely adequate.
 However, SportsAid does take data security very seriously and will use all reasonable endeavours to protect the integrity and security of the personal information it collects about you.

 Whilst SportsAid will endeavour to take all reasonable steps to protect your personal information, the charity cannot guarantee the security of any data you disclose online.
 You accept the inherent security risks of providing information and corresponding online and over the internet and will not hold SportsAid responsible for any breach of data security unless this is clearly due to the charity’s negligence or wilful default.